2011 Tōhoku earthquake and tsunami: Japan

 The earthquake took place at 14:46 JST (UTC 05:46) around 67 km from the nearest point on Japan's coastline, and initial estimates indicated the tsunami would have taken 10 to 30 minutes to reach the areas first affected, and then areas farther north and south based on the geography of the coastline.
 At 15:55 JST, a tsunami was observed flooding Sendai Airport, which is located near the coast of Miyagi Prefecture, with waves sweeping away cars and planes and flooding various buildings as they traveled inland.
 The impact of the tsunami in and around Sendai Airport was filmed by an NHK News helicopter, showing a number of vehicles on local roads trying to escape the approaching wave and being engulfed by it.
 A 4 m tsunami hit Iwate Prefecture.
 Wakabayashi Ward in Sendai was also particularly hard hit.
 At least 101 designated tsunami evacuation sites were hit by the wave.

 The city of Rikuzentakata, Iwate Prefecture, suffered extensive damage from the tsunami, with almost the entirety of the lower area of the city being destroyed.

 Like the 2004 Indian Ocean earthquake and tsunami, the damage by surging water, though much more localized, was far more deadly and destructive than the actual quake.
 Entire towns were destroyed in tsunami-hit areas in Japan, including 9,500 missing in Minamisanriku; one thousand bodies had been recovered in the town by 14 March 2011.

-While the tsunami was able to surmount sea walls and floodgates in many areas along the coastline of the Tohoku region, Fudai, Iwate, was spared destruction due to its 15.5 m floodgate, which successfully withstood the waves.
+While the tsunami was able to surmount sea walls and floodgates in many areas along the coastline of the Tōhoku region, Fudai, Iwate, was spared destruction due to its 15.5 m floodgate, which successfully withstood the waves.

 Among the factors in the high death toll was the unexpectedly large water surge.
 The sea walls in several cities had been built to protect against tsunamis of much lower heights.
 Also, many people caught in the tsunami thought they were on high enough ground to be safe.
 According to a special committee on disaster prevention designated by the Japanese government, the tsunami protection policy had been intended to deal with only tsunamis that had been scientifically proved to occur repeatedly.
 The committee advised that future policy should be to protect against the highest possible tsunami.
 Because tsunami walls had been overtopped, the committee also suggested, besides building taller tsunami walls, also teaching citizens how to evacuate if a large-scale tsunami should strike.